Transform Raw Data Into Valuable Business Assets

 Drops, Withdrawals & Refunds

 Attend class in person at one of our convenient locations.
 You’ll engage face to face with your classmates and instructors as part of a highly interactive curriculum.
 An online learning management system may be required to access some course materials and assignments.

 Courses are streamed online in real time from the classroom.
 You interact with your instructors and fellow students via chat, using Adobe Connect web conferencing software.
 Assignments and other course materials are delivered through Canvas, a web-based learning management system that also serves as a communications hub.For added flexibility, each quarter you may view recordings of up to 40 percent of your class sessions instead of attending in real time.
 You also can attend the classroom sessions in person if space is available.

 Our special blended programs combine the convenience of online study with the vibrancy of in-person classes for a unique learning experience.

 Senior Consultant and Technical Instructor

-Explore distributed computing and the practical tools used to store and process data.
+Study distributed computing and the tools used to store and process data.
 Gain experience with the kinds of data flow situations commonly used to inform key business decisions.

 Discover how to apply cutting-edge tools and techniques to extract meaning from data sets ranging in size from gigabytes to petabytes.

-Study the essentials of database management — how to capture, store, retrieve and analyze information skillfully and effectively.
+Learn how to effectively capture, store, retrieve and analyze information.
 Gain experience working in distributed, mainframe, client-server and desktop environments.